guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.md

 Whatever money you leave in your pension pot you can [pass on](/when-you-die) tax free if you die before the age of 75.

 ## Charges and investment risk

-Your provider may charge you administration fees for managing the fund.
+Your provider may charge you administration fees for managing the fund after your selected retirement age.

 As with every investment the value of your pot could go up or down.

-Usually the earliest you can start taking money from your pot is 55.
-Check with your provider.
-In some circumstances you can [take your pension earlier](https://www.gov.uk/early-retirement-pension/personal-and-workplace-pensions).

 ## Your next steps